 These new standards are effective for annual periods ending after June 15, 2010 and are effective for us beginning in the first quarter of fiscal 2011; however, early adoption is permitted.
-We are currently evaluating the impact of adopting these new standards on our consolidated financial position, results of operations and cash flows, including possible early adoption.
+We are currently evaluating the impact of adopting these new standards, but do not expect the adoption to have a material impact on our consolidated financial position, results of operations or cash flows.